Skip to content

 Pie calculator

-There is a caveat: If you have less than 3 people, you need 3 pies: Pumpkin, Apple and Mince.
+There is a caveat: If you have less than 3 people, you need 3 pies: Pumpkin, Apple, and Mince, and Pecan.

 Math